1979 NAIA Division I football season

 The 1979 NAIA Division I football season was the 24th season of college football sponsored by the NAIA, was the 10th season of play of the NAIA's top division for football.

 The season was played from August to November 1979 and culminated in the 1979 NAIA Division I Football National Championship.
 Known again this year as the Palm Bowl, the title game was played on December 15, 1979, at McAllen Veterans Memorial Stadium in McAllen, Texas.

-Texas A&I defeated Central State (OK) in the Palm Bowl, 20–14, to win their sixth NAIA national title.
+The Texas A&I Javelinas defeated the Central State Bronchos in the Palm Bowl, 20–14, to win their sixth NAIA national title.